Welcome to International Early Arrival Housing!

 GETTING TO CAMPUS FROM THE AIRPORT

-There are multiple transportation options from the Minneapolis-St. Paul International Airport, including light rail, buses, taxis, and ride services.
+There are multiple transportation options to campus from the Minneapolis-St. Paul International Airport, including light rail, buses, taxis, and ride services.

 A quick, easy way to get from the airport to the East Bank campus (estimated trip time: 35 minutes):

-New international students can get a FREE, one-time pass to take the light rail or bus from the airport if arriving August 17–24, 2023.
+New international students can get a FREE, one-time pass to take the light rail or bus from the airport if arriving after August 1, 2024.
 You will need to show the pass when you board public transportation.
 Get your pass.

 Going Off Campus

 When going off campus, Metro Transit operates the transit (bus/light rail) system throughout the Twin Cities.
-Most areas of Minneapolis and St. Paul are accessible by bus although you may need to change buses at some point and schedules can vary.
+Most areas of Minneapolis and St. Paul are accessible by bus, although you may need to change buses at some point and schedules can vary.
+Your Universal Metro Transit pass on your UCard, once activated, covers your tickets.
+In the meantime, use the Free Metro Transit Passes provided by ISSS.
+You will need to download one each day.

 The ISSS website has additional information about driving and biking options.